bitfinexcom/bfxfixgw/README.md

 ## Immediate or Cancel collapses into Fill or Kill time in force

 If an order is sent with an Immediate or Cancel time in force, the order will be mapped as a Bitfinex fill or kill limit order.
 Corresponding execution reports will indicate the order was placed as a fill or kill limit and not an IOC limit order.

+## Unsolicited trailing stop Execution Report missing trailing peg

+If a trailing stop order was placed outside of the FIX session, a `39=0 NEW` Execution Report will be missing the trailing stop peg price.
+The Bitfinex API currently does not return trailing stop peg prices on order new notification acknowledgements, but instead lists the calculated stop price, which is included in tag `99 StopPx` on the `39=0 NEW` ExecutionReport.
+Subsequent ExecutionReports related to the unsolicited trailing stop may also be missing the peg price until the gateway's cache is updated from the Bitfinex API.